fjames86/dragons/README.md

 # dragons
 This is a Common Lisp DNS client.
 You can use it to query a DNS server for information, typically to resolve hostnames into IP addresses.

+A server is also included.
+Be aware the server is a work in progress and is likely to be buggy.

 ## 1. Introduction
 DNS is the standard system for mapping IP addresses to hostnames.
 It can also be used for other purposes, such as SRV records which can be used by clients to locate services on the network.